tweedegolf/bagextract/README.md

 ### phase 1: preparation

 We construct a bounding box for each postcode.
 That makes approximate checking for whether a point is close to a postcode very fast.
 For improved accuracy (the data is a little messy), we also store the actual points for each postcode.
+There are also some postcodes like `9999ZZ` or `9999AA` that seem to be used as placeholders.
+Those don't actually exist, but they do occur in the data and span most of the country.

 ### phase 2: retrieval